zenobio93/seat-docs/docs/installation/docker_installation_5.md

 # Docker

 !!! warning
-    This guide has not been updated yet.
-Please install seat 4 and then upgrade to seat 5.
-!!! warning
-    This guide walks you through the process of installing seat 5.x, which is still under development
+    This guide walks you through the process of installing seat 5.x, which is still under development.
+It is advised that you only install it in a testing environments until a full release is made.

 Docker is ideally the installation route you want to go.
 Docker enables us to run SeAT on any platform capable of running docker itself (which includes Windows!).
 Additionally, upgrades and service maintenance are really low effort as you don't have to care about any dependencies.
-All of it is maintained within a docker stack and dockerhub.
+All of it is maintained within a docker stack, dockerhub and they GitHub Container Registry.

 !!! info
     If you plan on running Docker on Windows, for the best performance it is suggested that you run Docker using the Windows Subsystem for Linux 2 (WSL2) backend, available starting in Windows 10/Windows Server 20H1 (build 2004) releases.